eggjs/egg-logrotator/README.md

   maxFiles: 10,                    // pieces rotate by size
   rotateDuration: 60000,           // time interval to judge if any file need rotate
   maxDays: 31,                     // keep max days log files, default is `31`.
-Set `0` to keep all logs };
+Set `0` to keep all logs gzip:false,                      // use gzip compress logger on rotate file, default is `false`.
+Set `true` to enable };
 ```